-Advance from Thrive - Other deferred revenue consists primarily of a \$1 million receipt during fiscal year 2015 that relates to the 2022 fiscal year grant from the Thrive campaign (see Note 2).
+Advance from Thrive - Other deferred revenue as of June 30, 2021 consists primarily of a \$1 million receipt during fiscal year 2015 that relates to the 2022 fiscal year grant from the Thrive campaign.
+The deferred revenue was recognized during the year ended June 30, 2022.